Renovation

 iStock

 The answer depends on several factors.
-For starters, you need to consider the type of property you are selling, the condition it’s in, and your total budget.
+For starters, you need to consider the type of property you are selling, the condition, and your total budget.
 What’s more, getting a good price isn’t the only end goal; selling quickly is another valid reason to renovate.

 [Editor's note: An earlier version of this post was published in February 2023.
-We are presenting it again in case you missed it.]
+We are presenting it again with updated information for January 2026.]

-"The main reason for the price bump is that many people either lack the time or vision, are concerned over hiring the 'right' people, or don't want to deal with the overall disruption and stress associated with renovations," he says.
+"The main reason for the price bump is that many people either lack the time or vision, are concerned over hiring the 'right' people, or don't want to deal with the overall disruption and stress associated with renovations," he said.
+"In this era of instant gratification, some people just want to bring their furniture and toothbrush and move in."

-Even in this environment of tight inventory and relatively high interest rates, he says the savvy seller, working with the right team, can create value and equity through their own renovation.
+Even with tight inventory and relatively high mortgage rates, he said that the savvy seller, working with the right team, can create value and equity through their own renovation.

-Assuming a renovation makes sense for your situation, Lipman says the questions that you need to weigh are: Do you renovate the whole apartment or only the kitchen and/or bathroom(s)?
-Do you do just a basic remodel or go for broke?
+Assuming a renovation makes sense for your situation, Lipman said the key question is whether to renovate the entire apartment or only part of it.
+Do you refinish the floors and freshen the paint, or do you renovate the kitchen and/or bathroom(s)?
+Do you do a basic remodel or go all-out?

 Read on for more intel regarding how much—or how little—renovation work you should do before selling.